Visit majormaps.vcu.edu for the online version with links.

 Program description

 The Department of Kinetic Imaging prepares students to use video, animation, coding, and sound for the purpose of art-making, self-expression and experimentation.
-The kinetic imaging programs are designed for students who want to study video art, sound design, creative coding, and experimental two-dimensional and three-dimensional animation.
+The kinetic imaging programs are designed for students who want to study video art, sound art, creative coding, and experimental two-dimensional and three-dimensional animation.
 Emphasis is placed on artistic uses of the media.

 The department offers an undergraduate curriculum leading to a Bachelor of Fine Arts in Kinetic Imaging as well as a graduate level program that results in a Master of Fine Arts in Fine Arts.